Stex/setting_accessors-pitch/PITCHME.md

 @snapend

 @snap[north-east span-50]
-"We'd like to keep track of user invitations for an upcoming campaign"
+"We need to keep track of user invitations for an upcoming campaign"
 @snapend

 @snap[south-west span-50]
-"We want to test restricting available reactions (😀😢) for individual posts"
+"We want to test restricting allowed reactions (😀😢) for certain posts"
 @snapend

 @snap[south-east span-50]